Contact Us

 • Continuous Monitoring

-Though what we’ve listed may appear extensive, the requirements we mention here are not meant to be all-inclusive—your Ready Assessment will absolutely consist of more, in fact.
+Though what we’ve listed may appear extensive, the requirements we mention here are not meant to be all-inclusive—in fact, your Ready Assessment will absolutely consist of more.

-But now, you know “what you gotta do,” as Lin Manuel Miranda wrote.
 As you continue to prepare to become FedRAMP Ready, make sure to read our article on the phases to a FedRAMP Ready Assessment.
-There’s insight on how the actual process works that will help you set more specific conditions for your experience.
+There, you’ll find insight into how the actual process works, which will help you set more specific conditions for your experience.

 About Matt Hungate

-Matt Hungate is a Director with Schellman based in Charlottesville, VA.
-Prior to joining Schellman in 2019, Matt worked as a Cybersecurity Consultant for a large advisory firm where he specialized in strategy and assessment services for NIST SP 800-53 and FedRAMP.
+Matt Hungate is a Principal with Schellman based in Richmond, VA.
+Matt specializes in Federal Assessments at Schellman, including compliance with standards such as FedRAMP, NIST, ITAR, and CJIS.
+Prior to joining Schellman in 2019, Matt worked as a Cybersecurity Consultant for a large advisory firm where he specialized in strategy and assessment services for NIST 800-53 and FedRAMP.
 Matt also led and supported various other projects, including the development of an enterprise wide cybersecurity strategy and cloud transition plan for a large federal agency.
-Matt has over 5 years of experience comprised of serving clients in both the private and public sectors, and his credentials include the CISSP, CISA, and CPA.
-Matt is now focused primarily on FedRAMP assessments for organizations across various industries.
+Matt has experience comprised of serving clients in both the private and public sectors, and his credentials include the CISSP, CISA, and CPA.